Users and Permissions¶

 The set of permissions that a user has in a particular context is the sum of all the permissions across all the Group Roles they have in the applicable group, as well as any Special Roles that apply.

-When editing a Role, the configuration can consist of both permissions for various pieces of CloudBolt functionality (e.g., server.manage_snapshots) and giving that Role permission to run various Server Actions and Service Actions.
+When editing a Role, the configuration can consist of both permissions for various pieces of CloudBolt functionality (e.g., server.manage_snapshots) and giving that Role permission to run various Server Actions and Resource Actions.
 There are two possible approaches with regards to privileges for Actions.
-There are special permissions, server.all_actions and service.all_actions, that can be used to give a Role permission to run all Server and Service Actions, respectively.
-Alternatively, a Role can be given permission to only run specific Actions by using the Server Actions and Service Actions fields.
+There are special permissions, server.all_actions and resource.all_actions, that can be used to give a Role permission to run all Server and Resource Actions, respectively.
+Alternatively, a Role can be given permission to only run specific Actions by using the Server Actions and Resource Actions fields.

 There is a reference page that lists a bit more detail on the permission options, such as descriptions.
 It is linked to both from descriptions on the Roles list and within the help text for the permissions field in the Role edit dialog.

-Global Roles include the CloudBolt Admin, Devops Admin, and Super Admin roles.
+Global Roles include the CloudBolt Admin, Devops Admin, Super Admin, and API Access roles.
 An end user account may be granted one or all of these roles.
 These roles confer extra permissions to a user.

 The CloudBolt Admin role gives a user access to the CloudBolt Admin page which allows creating and editing of all CloudBolt objects including: